nikitawootten/infra/README.md

 # `infra`

-Welcome to my Nix-ified infrastructure.
+Welcome to my Nix-ified infrastructure and personal monorepo.

 ## Usage

-All common operations are defined in a [`Makefile`](./Makefile).
+Common operations are defined in the root [`Makefile`](./Makefile).
 To list Makefile targets run `make help`.